Ohio's unemployment rate was 5.1 percent in February, unchanged from the previous two months.

 Legal advocates for the poor have filed a civil rights complaint with the federal government over Ohio's move to waive work requirements for food stamp beneficiaries in certain counties while enforcing them in most.

 Ohio's unemployment rate for July rose slightly from the previous month.

-Ohio's unemployment rate for February was 7 percent, unchanged from January.
+Ohio's unemployment rate for June was 5.5 percent, unchanged from the previous month.